LauraRuusmann/AA-evolving-images/README.md

 ## Metaheuristic algorithms used

-We have used hill climibing and differential evolution algorithms for finding the best solutions.
+We have used hill climbing and differential evolution algorithms for finding the best solutions.

 Hill climbing is a local search algorithm.
 In this project one parameter was changed to random value at a time.
 After changing the value, the newly generated image was compared to original.
 If it was better than previous, it was kept, otherwise discarded.